gitlabhq/gitlabhq/doc/administration/geo/disaster_recovery/index.md

 ## Troubleshooting

-### I followed the disaster recovery instructions and now two-factor auth is broken!
+### I followed the disaster recovery instructions and now two-factor auth is broken

 The setup instructions for Geo prior to 10.5 failed to replicate the `otp_key_base` secret, which is used to encrypt the two-factor authentication